Beside the Mountain

 Fridge Staples

 Here you will find a list of essential fridge items and staples for healthy eating.
-It is a pretty small list of condiments since I often make my own sauces, salads dressings, and dips with the ingredients listed here.
+It is a pretty small list of condiments since I often make my own sauces, salad dressings, and dips with the ingredients listed here.

 Ingredients including almond butter, hemp hearts, maple syrup, and flax seeds in jars, as well as eggs in the fridge.